U.S. judge blocks second federal execution in 17 years | Law-Order

 U.S. judge blocks second federal execution in 17 years

-A federal judge in Washington blocked what would be the second federal execution in 17 years early on Wednesday, hours before it was due to take place, though her orders may yet be reversed as the U.S. Department of Justice challenges them in higher courts.
+A U.S. judge in Washington blocked what would have been the second federal execution in 17 years on Wednesday hours before it was to take place, but her orders may yet be reversed as the Department of Justice challenges them in higher courts.
 The Justice Department had planned to execute Wesley Purkey, who had been convicted of raping and murdering a 16-year-old girl, at 4 p.m.
 EDT (2000 GMT) despite objections by Purkey's lawyers that he has dementia and no longer understands his punishment.

 Early on Wednesday, U.S. District Court Judge Tanya Chutkan in Washington issued two injunctions to allow various legal challenges by some of the 61 inmates on federal death row to continue.
-One of the injunctions also prevents the federal government from executing two other men convicted of murdering children: Dustin Honken is scheduled to be put to death on Friday and Keith Nelson on Aug.
+One of the injunctions also prevents the federal government from carrying out all scheduled executions, including Purkey's.
+The Justice Department has also set execution dates for two other men convicted of murdering children: Dustin Honken on Friday and Keith Nelson on Aug.
 28.

 In issuing the broader injunction, Chutkan said the condemned men were likely to prevail in their argument that the Justice Department's use of pentobarbital in lethal injections breaches the Food, Drug and Cosmetic Act, which governs drug safety.
 The Justice Department has argued that drug-safety laws do not apply when a drug is intended for use in an execution.